 Select “Search automatically for updated driver software” and follow on-screen instructions to let windows check for the latest available driver If found any windows automatically download and install them for you.
 After that restart windows and check the Bluetooth device started working.

-If updating the device driver didn’t help then try Rollback and Reinstall option or visit the device manufacturer website, download the latest available driver and install this on your system check Bluetooth devices started working as before.
+If updating the device driver didn’t help then try Rollback and Reinstall option or visit the device manufacturer website, download the latest available driver and install this on your system to check Bluetooth devices started working as before.

 If Bluetooth stopped working suddenly after the recent windows 10 upgrade and applying all the above solutions didn’t fix the problem then the last option you may apply uninstall the windows 10 latest build and wait for Microsoft to fix the bug.